-When you do pranayama practices with full awareness, the chakras start to get activated within your body at very subtle level and you become more and more conducive to the universal energies which surrounds you and everybody in this creation.
+When you do pranayama practices with full awareness, the chakras start to get activated within your body at a very subtle level and you become more and more conducive to the universal energies which surround you and everybody in this creation.
 All these breathing techniques should always be practiced under the guidance of trained yoga gurus & trainers.
 These are very powerful and subtle techniques which creates the tremendous possibility of your transformation as a piece of life.
 Hence these should not be practiced by simply watching videos.
-If you continue to do yoga practices, physiologically you become more calm, composed & equipped to handle any kind of situation which you face in your life.
-Spiritually you become more aware of your existence and you start seeing the things the way they exists.
+If you continue to do yoga practices, physiologically you become calmer, composed & equipped to handle any kind of situation which you face in your life.
+Spiritually you become more aware of your existence and you start seeing the things the way they exist.
 Which means you are now liberated from the prison of your five senses, which only works within the purview of survival process.
-Once you have the ability to see things the way they exists, you come in contact with the nature of your existence or reality and you are able to successfully achieve the ‘Utmost Lightness of Being’.
+Once you have the ability to see things the way they exist, you come in contact with the nature of your existence or reality and you are able to successfully achieve the ‘Utmost Lightness of Being’.

 In the upcoming articles, I would be talking about Dhyana (meditation) & its relation with Chakras.
 We will also demystify ‘Shiva’, which is the Omnipresent universal energy.
 I will conclude this article with a phrase written about Shiva in yogic science which says ‘I am available to all in ways which you will never imagine possible’.
 Stay tuned………………..

 PS: If you feel you could relate to this article and gave you a certain sense of being, Please share it with your friends, family, buddies, colleagues & with everyone whom you come in contact with.
 We all deserve to know at least this much.

 You may pose your questions in the comment section below.
 Your feedback and suggestions are openly welcome.